-- not have contributed more than your nonconcessional contributions cap; - be under age 71 at the end of the financial year in which you are making the contribution; and - have a total super balance of less than \$1.7 million at 30 June 2021.
+- be under the age of 71 and at the end of the financial year - have a total super balance of less than \$1.9 million at the end of 30 June of the previous financial year.

-For more information, including the other eligibility criteria, head to the ATO website.
+For more information about any of the above changes, head to the ATO website.